 As you consider what to do with your money, you should consider how an online bank might help you achieve your financial goals.
 As I already stated, there are no physical locations to maintain and staff.
 Because of lower costs, they can offer you benefits like higher interest rates, no-fee checking or no overdraft fees (which can be expensive, about $35 a pop).

 Speaking of checking, Radius Bank is an online bank that offers a Rewards Checking account.
-You can 1% cash back on signature-based purchases (this means run your debit card as credit when you check out).
-This is pretty cool because the money comes out of your checking account (so you are not piling up credit card bills), and it is like you get 1% off everything you buy.
+You can earn up to 1.5% cash back on signature-based purchases (this means run your debit card as credit when you check out).
+This is pretty cool because the money comes out of your checking account (so you are not piling up credit card bills), and it is like you get 1.5% off everything you buy.

 You can tap into this benefit when you keep a minimum balance of $2,500 in your account for the month or have $2,500 direct deposited in a month.
 Your account will need to have been opened for 30 days.

 When you maintain a minimum balance between $2,500 and $100,000 (think positively!), you will earn .10% APY.
 When you have $100,000 or more, you will earn .15% APY.